-The Protocol is governed by a multi-stakeholder body, The Hydropower Sustainability Assessment Council (HSA Council); using a consensus approach in the same spirit in which it was developed.
-This governing body includes representatives of social and community organisations, environmental organisations, governments, commercial and development banks, and the hydropower sector, meeting four times a year to guide the Protocol’s work programme.
+This governing body includes representatives of social and community organisations, environmental organisations, governments, commercial and development banks, and the hydropower sector, meeting four times a year.

-This approach to governance ensures that all stakeholder voices are heard in the shaping of the use of the Protocol and its future development.
-IHA acts as the Management Entity to the HSA Council and is responsible for the Protocol’s day-to-day operations, as well as other tasks such as overseeing training and accreditation, liaising on assessments, and co-ordinating governance activities.
+This approach to governance ensures that all stakeholder voices are heard in the shaping of the use of the hydropower sustainability assessment tools.
+The International Hydropower Association (IHA) acts as management entity to the Council and is responsible for overseeing training and accreditation and co-ordinating governance activities.

 The Council consists of a series of Chambers, each representing a different segment of hydropower stakeholders, these are: